-2023 2022 2021
+2024 2023 2022

-Fees Paid \$1,095,450 \$1,405,320 \$2,024,307
+Fees Paid \$766,506 \$1,095,450 \$1,405,320

-Fees Waived \$0 \$0 \$0
+Fees Waived \$ 0 \$ 0 \$ 0

 Investment Sub-Advisor.
 Smith Group Asset Management, LLC, located at 100 Crescent Court, Suite 1150, Dallas, TX 75201, is responsible for the day-to-day management of the Funds.
 Although the Sub-Advisor serves as a sub-advisor, the Advisor has ultimate responsibility for all investment advisory services.
 The Advisor supervises the Sub-Advisor's performance and management services provided to a Fund subject to the supervision and direction of the Board of Trustees.
 The Sub-Advisor performs its services to each Fund pursuant to Sub-Advisory Agreements between the Sub-Advisor and the Advisor.
 Each Sub-Advisory Agreement will continue for two (2) years initially and, thereafter, shall continue from year to year so long as such renewal and continuance is specifically approved at least annually: (i) by the Board of the Trust or by vote of a majority of the outstanding voting securities of a Fund, and (ii) by vote of a majority of the Independent Trustees, cast in person at a meeting called for the purpose of voting on such approval.
 Each Sub-Advisory Agreement may be terminated by the Advisor or the Trust at any time on written notice to the Sub-Advisor of the Advisor's or the Trust's intention to do so, in the case of the Trust pursuant to action by the Board or pursuant to the vote of a majority of the outstanding voting securities of the Fund.
 The Sub-Advisor may terminate each Sub-Advisory Agreement at any time on sixty (60) days' written notice to the Advisor and the Trust of its intention to do so.
+Each Sub-Advisory Agreement shall automatically terminate upon the termination of the Investment Advisory Agreement.
 Each Sub-Advisory Agreement provides that it will terminate automatically in the event of its "assignment," as such term is defined in the 1940 Act.